 Counselling & mental health

-Counsellors provide a space for students to examine and explore behaviors, relationships, feelings, or thoughts which cause concern or challenges in their life.
+Counsellors provide a space for students to examine and explore behaviours, relationships, feelings, or thoughts which cause concern or challenges in their life.
 Whether these problems are primarily impacting personal, social, or academic life, a counsellor can help to strengthen a student’s ability to cope and provide a valuable source of support.

-Before booking an appointment with a counsellor, students are encouraged to explore their concerns through self-help resources that are available.
-This is to help identify the chief concern(s) prior to your first visit with a counsellor.
+Before booking an appointment with a counsellor, you are encouraged to explore your concerns through our available self-help resources to help identify the chief concern(s) prior to your first visit.

 Cancelling an appointment

-To avoid a $50 cancellation fee, please contact our office at least two hours in advance if you need to cancel your appointment.
+To avoid a $30 cancellation fee, please contact our office at least 24 hours in advance if you need to cancel your appointment.